python/cpython/Doc/library/codecs.rst

 * an ISO 8859 codeset

-* a Microsoft Windows code page, which is typically derived from a 8859 codeset, but replaces control characters with additional graphic characters
+* a Microsoft Windows code page, which is typically derived from an 8859 codeset, but replaces control characters with additional graphic characters

 * an IBM EBCDIC code page